 The Curriculum Committee is charged with oversight for the teaching program in Pathobiology including the detection of curriculum gaps, course duplication and overall quality control.
 Responsibilities include programmatic development, proposal of teaching assignments to the chair, and supervision of peer and student evaluation.

 The Curriculum Committee will consist of four faculty members and an elected student representative.
 Faculty will serve staggered three-year terms, while the student representative is appointed by the committee annually.
 The chairman also serves on the DGH Curriculum Committee, and on the SPH Curriculum and Educational Policy Committee.
 The Program Manager also attends committee meetings which occur at least twice per year.
-Current membership: Jaisri Lingappa (Chair), Marilyn Parsons, Martin Prlic, Joseph Smith, and Veronica Dave.
+Current membership: Kevin Hybiske (Chair), Lillian Cohn, Martin Prlic, Olusegun Soge, and Crystal Chhan (Student).

 The Curriculum Committee is responsible for the development and oversight of the teaching program.
 This includes the proposal of teaching assignments and timing of course offerings.
 The Committee will administer the Peer Evaluation of Teaching program and is responsible for providing course instructors information on the U.W.
 Student Evaluation program.
 The Committee will make course peer review assignments and will review both peer and student evaluation results.